 - Once the pickling juice is done simmering, discard your spice bag and pour it through a small strainer into your packed jars.
 There should be approximately ½ inch of headspace between the pickle juice and the top of your jar.
 If there are any air bubbles in your jar, shake them out, or poke them out with a sterilized butter knife.

 - Place your lids and rings into a small saucepan with water and bring the water up to scalding temperature (just before boiling) in order to sterilize them.
-Don't boil, as this may damage your seals.
+Don't boil the lids, as this may damage your seals.
 Dip a clean paper towel in the boiling water in your large pot and use it to wipe the rims of your jars.
 Using a canning lid magnet, grab the lids and place them on your jars.
 Screw the rings onto your jars until you first meet resistance and them unscrew them a millimeter or two.
-This is important for creating a seal.
+This is important for creating a good vacuum seal.

 - Once the lids are on your jars, immediately place them into your large pot of boiling water, so that all of the jars are submerged.
 If there is a lot of extra space in the pot, add empty jars to prevent your pickles from knocking around, tipping, or breaking.
 Cover and process for 15 minutes.